smcalilly/smcalilly.github.io/_posts/2024-03-10-untitled-poem.markdown

-and i once met a bear who was my age the bear carrying the rock i had the table flat maroon rock the size of a dinner plate it has waves like it was the bottom of the ocean floor because once it was the bottom of a green ocean floor and the sediment got all wavey under the water
+and i once met a bear who was my age the bear carrying the rock i had the table flat maroon stone the size of a dinner plate it has waves like it was the bottom of the ocean floor because once it was the bottom of a green ocean floor and the sediment got all wavey under the water